 ELECAMPANE - Inula helenium

-It really is the herb for singers' throats.
+Elecampane really is the herb for singers' throats.
 The herb has incredible protective and restorative properties for the larynx and throat.
-I believe all singers should have this herb and suck on a piece from time to time to keep their throats in good singing order.
+I believe all singers should have this herb on hand and suck on a piece from time to time to keep their throats in good singing order.
 It is excellent for laryngitis and I always carry it for this purpose.
 An excellent medicine for the lungs and throat, elecampane root can help relieve symptoms of coughs, bronchitis, laryngitis and any other respiratory issues.

 Elecampane is also good for the pancreas and diabetics as a rich source of natural insulin.